 While pressure can be energizing, opportunities should be chosen that work given investigator's other obligations – both at home and at work – and others’ necessary contributions (such as the grant manager).

 Also, internal deadlines for review and submission (prior to the funder’s submission date) should be taken into account.
 Both the Office of Research Support and the Office of Research Administration require that the full application is ready for review 5 days prior to the funder's deadline.

 Federal Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs are available to fund innovative research and development projects at small businesses.
 Some of these funds may be subcontracted into Duke.
-The Office of Research Support (ORS) for campus and Office of Research Contracts (ORC) for School of Medicine provides guidance on funding, eligibility, and conflict of interest concerns for researchers working with companies applying to SBIR and STTR programs.
+The Office of Research Support (ORS) for Provost area/campus schools and Office of Research Contracts (ORC) for School of Medicine provides guidance on funding, eligibility, and conflict of interest concerns for researchers working with companies applying to SBIR and STTR programs.